 In about half a mile, the trail reaches a beach and briefly runs adjacent to the Henry Hudson Drive, which descends to the river level here.
 A short distance beyond, you’ll pass the ruins of the Undercliff Bathhouse in an open area.

 For the next three miles or so, the trail runs through a secluded area.
 New York City is across the river, but all is quiet, except for the occasional noise from boats in the river, aircraft above, or trains on the other side of the river.
 You’ll pass some old stone picnic tables and former beaches, and at one point you can look up at the cliffs on the left.

-About two miles from the start, you’ll cross a wooden bridge and pass a small waterfall, known as Lost Brook Falls, on the left.
-About a third of a mile ahead, you’ll notice a beach (with a large fallen tree) and a stone jetty on the right.
+About 1.7 miles from the ruins of the Undercliff Bathhouse, you’ll cross a wooden bridge and pass a small waterfall, known as Lost Brook Falls, on the left.
+About a third of a mile ahead, you’ll notice a beach and a stone jetty on the right.
 This is the site of the old Lambier’s Dock.
 Then, in another third of a mile, you’ll reach Greenbrook Falls, a large waterfall over a rock face to the left of the trail.
 The trail crosses just below the falls on large boulders.